 6. English Pointer

 These dogs come in a wide variety of patterns as well, but orange and white is one of the most prominent ones.
-English Pointers make great hunting dogs, so it makes sense that they’d wear orange for safety.
+English Pointers make great hunting dogs, as well as adorable companion pets.

-These tiny dogs are mostly white, although some Papillons have orange markings around their prominent ears and face.
-Their markings tend to change as they grow, so don’t get too attached to that orange and white puppy — he may grow up to be a different color altogether.
+These tiny dogs are mostly white, although some Papillons have orange markings around their prominent ears and faces.
+Their markings tend to change as they grow, so don’t get too attached to that orange-and-white puppy—he may grow up to be a different color altogether.

 You may have never heard of this rare German breed, but Kromfohrlanders are small, wiry-haired pooches that are extremely playful.
 They’re almost exclusively found in orange and white, with a little brown mixed in around the edges.